jonathanpberger/delux-sustain-talk/sustain.md

 ---

-#TL;DR
+## TL;DR
-- Designers will benefit from adopting agile techniques.
+- Designers will benefit from adopting Agile techniques,
-- We should start with Sustainable Pace.
+- We should start with Sustainable Pace,
 - This is a cultural shift we'll need to advocate for.

 ---